My overall reaction to the presentation was that it was very

 The Day After Tomorrow(movie idea)

-I watched The Day After Tomorrow on TV this summer.
-The Day After Tomorrow is a science fiction disaster film that depicts the disastrous results of global warming, whose effects usher in a new ice age.
+watched The Day After Tomorrow on TV this summer.
+The Day After Tomorrow is a

 Water Pollution